AshtonRichards/AshtonRichards/README.md

-<h1>Hi, I'm Ashton, an <a href="https://www.linkedin.com/in/ashton-najee-mckeith-richardson-65782b22a/"> Developer, IT Professional and Social Advocacy </a>☺</h1>
+<h1>Hi, I'm Ashton, an <a href="https://www.linkedin.com/in/ashton-najee-mckeith-richardson-65782b22a/"> Developer, IT Professional and Social Advocate </a>☺</h1>

 ## 👨‍💻 Personal Information Technology Projects: